 Continue to chew food using both sides of the mouth at the same time.
-Be cautious with hot or hard foods and sharp-edged bones or shells.
+Be cautious with hot, hard, and sharp-edged foods such as fish with bones present.

 Will dentures change how I speak?

 Pronouncing certain words may require practice.
-Reading out loud and repeating troublesome words will help.
-If your dentures "click" while you're talking, speak more slowly.
+Reading out loud, and repeating troublesome words will help.
+If your dentures "click" while you're talking, try speaking more slowly.